Simple function minimization¶

 Here tol

-is an IPOPT
+is an SLSQP

 parameter that defines the convergence tolerance.
 Now we are finally ready - let’s solve the problem!